Five reasons why international workers are important in Stockholm

 When doing business outside of Sweden, many big companies try to see if there might be a representative who can find common ground with a new client.
 For example, if the company has a Japanese salesman on their team and is looking to do new business deals in Japan, this opportunity will help develop relationships with high ranking executives by eliminating cultural and language barriers.

-Hiring international talent will also help propel the company in new markets.
-If a company’s focus in Q2 is to expand to Russia, having a consultant or full-time employee from that region will give more insight for business goals.
+Hiring international talent will also help propel the company into new markets.
+If a company’s focus in Q2 is to expand to new regions, having a consultant or full-time employee from that region will give more insight for business goals.
 It may be helpful to also understand specific business customs that will make or break a deal.

 Moving to a new country and pursuing a job in unfamiliar territory can be nerve wracking.
 However, with more companies in Stockholm accepting international talent from around the world, this makes the city all the more attractive for a new life abroad.